ABA Therapy

 FAQ'S

-Applied Behavior Analysis (ABA) is the leading approach to improving the developmental delays associated with autism.
-ABA therapy is likely able to improve the quality of life of your child and help them reach their full potential.
-ABA therapy focuses on human behavior and is able to increase desirable behavior and minimize unwanted behaviors.
+Applied Behavior Analysis (ABA) is the leading approach to improving the developmental delays specifically associated with autism, but is beneficial to children struggling with behavior problems, ADHD etc. ABA therapy is likely able to improve the quality of life of your child and help them reach their full potential.
+ABA therapy focuses on human behavior and aims to increase desirable behavior and minimize unwanted behaviors.

 ABA therapy will address the developmental delays identified during an initial assessment of your child’s functioning across dozens of areas.
 With children on the autism spectrum, this often includes areas of verbal communication, like the ability to converse with parents and peers, request items, and communicate emotions and needs.
 Nonverbal communication, like making gestures and understanding social cues, can also be developed.
 Other important target areas of ABA include social skills, play skills, potty training, self-care skills (brushing teeth, washing hands, etc.), and day-to-day living skills (getting dressed, table manners, etc.).